Statistics show that nearly 2,500 fire truck collisions occur each year in the United States, resulting in 1,100 injuries and deaths.

 Contact An Experienced Fire Truck Accident Attorney

-To learn more about how our Connecticut fire truck accident attorneys may be able to assist you in your time of need, or to schedule a free no-obligation consultation, contact us at 1-800-PERKINS (outside of Connecticut, call 203-397-1283 ,) and a member of our intake staff will collect information about your crash and connect you with one of our experienced attorneys.
+To learn more about how our Connecticut fire truck accident attorneys may be able to assist you in your time of need, or to schedule a free no-obligation consultation, contact us at 800-PERKINS and a member of our intake staff will collect information about your crash and connect you with one of our experienced attorneys.

 Start here by filling out the Free Case Evaluation form on this page – it’s That Easy!